leandroohf/raop/README.md

 forum was analyzed.
 The data is a collection of post where reddit's users are requesting free pizza.
 Sentimental analyses were performed in the data and the findings were used to build a model to predict if the post written by the user will be successful.
-A better explanation with more detail can be found in the links below.
+The link for the analysis can be found [here](raop.org) and a better explanation with more detail can be found in the links below.

 Stanford article
 [http://cs.stanford.edu/~althoff/raop-dataset/altruistic_requests_icwsm.pdf](http://cs.stanford.edu/~althoff/raop-dataset/altruistic_requests_icwsm.pdf)